 One thing that our NMI President wants to do differently is to have the missions done on Sunday evening instead of Wednesday.
 She feels that one of the biggest hindrances to the effectiveness of missions' promotions is simply that people are interested but don't want to be involved.
 She thinks that this is the case because most people don't think that they are a part of missions.
 They just don't feel a connection between themselves and the missionaries serving around the world.

 I do see areas where my church could be more active in missions, but I also completely believe that they are doing it to their full capacity.
-I now feel that it is time that the pastoral staff steps up the challenge and figures out a way to help with promiting world missions.
-I think that a big part of that simply begins with our own attitude towards missions.
+I now feel that it is time that the pastoral staff steps up to the challenge and figures out a way to help with promoting world missions.
+I think that a big part of that simply begins with our own attitude toward missions.

 [Attached was a bibliography of three or four people who had been interviewed for the report.]